The PR BlogMedia & PsychologyBehavioural PsychologyNapoleon the Sun God (and Why Most Conspiracies are Bullshit)

 8. Apollo saved Greece from the dragon Python, and Napoleon saved France from the horrors of revolution (derived from ‘revolvo,’ something that crawls).

-9. Napoleon’s twelve generals are symbols for the twelve creatures of the zodiac, and his four generals represent North, West, South, and East.
+9. Napoleon’s twelve generals symbolise the twelve creatures of the zodiac, and his four generals represent North, West, South, and East.

 10. Napoleon, the Sun Myth, always conquered the South but was always defeated by the cold winds of the North.
 Like the Sun, Napoleon rose in the East — he was born in Corsica) — and dawned in the West — he died on St. Helena.”

-Is there a serious case for “Napoleon the Sun God?”
+Is there a serious case for the non-existence of Napoleon?

-Studies have shown that we are susceptible to information presented in fragments that seem to support one specific position while at the same time leaving out contradictory evidence.
+Studies have shown that we are susceptible to information presented in fragments that support one specific position while simultaneously leaving out contradictory evidence.
 It’s cherry-picking.
+2Cherry picking.
+(2023, September 24).
+In Wikipedia. https://en.wikipedia.org/wiki/Cherry_picking

 We shouldn’t be surprised.
 We live in a time where a growing number of conspiracy theorists are actively convincing themselves that the Earth is flat.
 That’s how low the bar is set.